booz-allen-hamilton/agile-playbook/plays/Delivery.md

 | D2    |  |

 give a brief description of Kanban, continuous flow, and limiting work in process to raise throughput.
 Talk about how it is a very advanced technique reserved for the most disciplined teams.
+TESTING TESTING......

 | Play: | _Try Kanban on only the most disciplined teams and when **throughput** is paramount._ |
 | ---:  | :---------------------------------------------------------- |